ofirgall/plantuml.nvim/README.md

 ## Usage

 Open any file with the `.puml` extension and then write it.
 A new window will be opened with the resulting diagram.

+Alternatively, the `PlantUML` command can be run.
+It will only render files with the `.puml` extension.

 ## Contributing